ucl-isd/moodle-mod_hotquestion/README.md

 questions, so that the hottest questions will be popped up to the top of the list.
 Teachers can make oral comments on selected questions in classroom.

+Enhanced remove question capability 7/16/2016 to show a message that you have successfully removed a question.
+Reworded the message for opening a new round.

 New capability added 7/15/2016 that places an entry with link in the Recent Activity block when anyone posts an entry in a Hot Question acitivity.